 How to Choose Your First Job Teaching English in China

-For those of you who are seriously considering teaching English in China for the first time, it is imperative that you choose your first school and teaching position very carefully as there are a myriad of traps and pitfalls
+For those of you who are seriously considering teaching English in China for the first time, it's very important that you choose your first school and teaching position very carefully since there are pitfalls

-that await those who are relatively naïve.
-To help you make the best choice possible, this article will discuss the most salient issues you should consider when reviewing job advertisements and before applying for a position.
+that await those who are relatively naive.
+To help you make the best choice possible, this article will discuss the most important issues you should consider when reviewing job advertisements and before applying for a position.

 large companies that provide their own in-house English language training programs and are in need of experienced foreign teachers as well (although these positions are not nearly as plentiful and are rarely advertised).